rpillar/CTStockMAN/CT-StockMAN.package/CTStockMANModelTransactionData.class/README.md

-Record data on the requests to retrieve transaction data from a chananel / shop.
+Record data on the requests made to retrieve transaction data from a chananel / shop.